 A quick glance of at Volusion vs Shopify reveals that both of these services function in a similar manner – they’re web-based ecommerce platforms designed for ease-of-use so you don’t have to hire any web developers or designers.

 But when looked at closely, both of these tools differ greatly in crucial areas such as features, payment gateway support, third-party integrations and pricing.

-Getting your head around the differences between the two can be confusing so we decided to provide a comprehensive comparison in the areas that matter to online merchants.
+Getting your head around the differences in Volusion vs Shopify can be confusing so we decided to provide a comprehensive ecommerce platform comparison in the areas that matter to online merchants.

 Design has always been an important component of a website.
 But it’s now more important than ever.
 Not only does good design instill confidence and trust in customers, it also helps your online business’s search engine optimization (SEO) strategy.
 Websites with bad mobile design have been especially penalized by Google in recent years.

 Both Shopify and Volusion realize the importance of good design, and offer a pretty extensive catalog of professional-looking templates.
 Fortunately, all of these templates have also been designed with mobile users in mind so they look great regardless of the device on which they’re being accessed.

 Let’s take a look at some key differences between the templates offered by the two platforms.

 Free Templates – Which Platform has Better Free Themes?